Editor’s Note:This post has been updated with new content and links.

 I used a simple “Hey there [FIRST NAME]!” for my first cold email template and got a decent 32% open rate.

 You should do the same thing.
 Then after that, try switching it up with “Opportunity for [BUSINESS NAME]?
-And see the results.
+Check the results.
 Then test some more.

 Unfortunately, too many people lack creativity.